timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-07-23
+# Objectives for Today 2021-07-26

+- Updating the Key Performance Indicators for the adventure.
+- Updating the Discord weekly topic.
 - How to sell and promote Telemetry Buddy?
 Building a funnel and email campaign.
 - Writing material for store pages and collecting racer interest.
 - Writing material for emails and onboarding.
-- Two Thirds through Birthday Month.
+- Almost done with Birthday Month.

 **Purpose**